 A Long Way Gone: Memoirs of a Boy Soldier

-What does war look like through the eyes of a child soldier?
+Ishmael Beah used to be one of them.
 How does one become a killer?
 How does one stop?
 Child soldiers have been profiled by journalists, and novelists have struggled to imagine their lives.
 But it is rare to find a first-person account from someone who endured this hell and survived.

 |Grouped Work ID||fabe502c-26f6-7140-16ec-46ee7b9242a8|